Eligibility Criteria To Open A Demat Account

 Some brokers may require income proof, such as salary slips, income tax returns, or bank statements.
 However, it may not be required by all brokers.

-Yes, partnership firms, limited liability partnerships (LLPs), companies, trusts, and other legal entities are eligible to hold a Demat account in India.
-But you need to check the broker eligibility criteria to open a demat account under partnership category.
+Yes, partnership firms, limited liability partnerships (LLPs), companies, trusts, and other legal entities are eligible to hold a demat account in India.
+But you need to check the broker eligibility criteria to open a demat account under the partnership category.

 You can open multiple demat accounts but not from a single depository.
-Each demat account can be opened from different brokers.
+Each demat account can be opened by different brokers.